agorlov/php-constructor-overloading/README.md

 Constructor overload PHP methods, like in Java or C++

-Based on articles (how to adopt this technics from Java to PHP): https://www.yegor256.com/2015/05/28/one-primary-constructor.html
+Based on article (how to adopt this technic from Java to PHP):

+https://www.yegor256.com/2015/05/28/one-primary-constructor.html

 For PHP > 7